-These vaccinations are normally given after their 12th birthday however, some doctors give a little sooner.
-If your child has recived these vaccinations even in 6th grade please turn in their updated vaccination record.
-It is not advised to wait until just before schooll starts to get these vaccinations as there are often shortages at this time.
+These vaccinations are normally given after their 12th birthday, but some doctors give them a little sooner.
+If your child has received these vaccinations, even in 6th grade, please turn in their updated vaccination record.
+It is not advised to wait until just before school starts to get these vaccinations as there are often shortages at this time.

-Your student will be sent home, on the first day of school, if they have not recieved the required vaccinations from the Texas Department of Health prior to starting the school year.
+Your student will be sent home on the first day of school if they have not received the required vaccinations from the Texas Department of Health prior to starting the school year.

-If you choose not to vaccination your student, you can visit the Texas Department of Health Website at,https://dshs.texas.gov/immunize/school/exemptions.aspx, and apply for a Conscious Affidavit.
+If you choose not to vaccinate your student, you can visit the Texas Department of Health Website at, https://dshs.texas.gov/immunize/school/exemptions.aspx, and apply for a Conscious Affidavit.
 It must be notarized and turned into the nurse prior to or on your student's schedule pick up date.

-The list of required vacciations is on my page or by visiting the Texas Department of Health Website at,https://dshs.texas.gov/immunize/school/school-requirements.aspx, to view the required vaccinations for all 6th, 7th and 8th grade students and how to obtain a Medical or Religious Exemption.
+The list of required vaccinations is on my page or by visiting the Texas Department of Health Website at, https://dshs.texas.gov/immunize/school/school-requirements.aspx, to view the required vaccinations for all 6th, 7th and 8th grade students and how to obtain a Medical or Religious Exemption.

-Please contact me if you have any questions regaurding any of the information listed above.
+Please contact me if you have any questions regarding any of the information listed above.